intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 --- abstract

-The Measuring Network Quality for End-Users workshop was held virtually by the Internet Architecture Board (IAB) in September, 2021.
+The Measuring Network Quality for End-Users workshop was held virtually by the Internet Architecture Board (IAB) from September 14-16, 2021.
 This report summarizes the workshop, the topics discussed, and some preliminary conclusions drawn at the end of the workshop.